osm-search/nominatim-ui/README.md

 The `dist/theme/` directory also contains files make it easy to set a different logo image, colors, welcome and help text.

+## Nominatim Docker

+You have to set the permissions for the webserver group(default www-data) at /nominatim/website to 755.

 ## License

 The source code is available under a [GPLv2 license](LICENSE).